szymonnoras/App2/README.md

 - Names:

-http://localhost:8080/cards/name/equals/{value} - listing all cards which have equal "name" value.
-Value to filter is provided as a parameter in {}

-http://localhost:8080/cards/name/contains/{value} - listing all cards which contains "name" value.
-Value to filter is provided as a parameter in {}
+http://localhost:8080/cards/get/name/equals/value - listing all cards which have equal "name" value.
+Value to filter is provided by replacing word "value" at the end of URL http://localhost:8080/cards/get/name/contains/value - listing all cards which contains "name" value.
+Value to filter is provided by replacing word "value" at the end of URL

 - Surames:

-http://localhost:8080/cards/surname/equals/{value} - listing all cards which have equal "surname" value.
-Value to filter is provided as a parameter in {}
+http://localhost:8080/cards/get/surname/equals/{value} - listing all cards which have equal "surname" value.
+Value to filter is provided by replacing word "value" at the end of URL

-http://localhost:8080/cards/surname/contains/{value} - listing all cards which contains "surname" value.
-Value to filter is provided as a parameter in {}
+http://localhost:8080/cards/get/surname/contains/{value} - listing all cards which contains "surname" value.
+Value to filter is provided by replacing word "value" at the end of URL

 - Phones:

-http://localhost:8080/cards/phone/equals/{value} - listing all cards which have equal "phone" value.
-Value to filter is provided as a parameter in {}
+http://localhost:8080/cards/get/phone/equals/{value} - listing all cards which have equal "phone" value.
+Value to filter is provided by replacing word "value" at the end of URL

-http://localhost:8080/cards/phone/contains/{value} - listing all cards which contains "phone" value.
-Value to filter is provided as a parameter in {}
+http://localhost:8080/cards/get/phone/contains/{value} - listing all cards which contains "phone" value.
+Value to filter is provided by replacing word "value" at the end of URL